 It should be noted that the awards of international commercial arbitrators are able to be enforced in the majority of countries around the world due to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards of 1958.
 This is one of main advantages in participating in commercial arbitration rather than traditional litigation to settle international commercial disputes.

-Signs that you need a commercial litigator
+Signs that you need a good Vietnam arbitration law firm or commercial arbitration litigator

-Typically, business will require a commercial litigator when they conduct significant business transactions with other entities, especially in the context of cross-border commercial transactions.
+Typically, business will require a commercial litigator (who is good at arbitration) when they conduct significant business transactions with other entities, especially in the context of cross-border commercial transactions.
 Although both parties to a commercial contract may start with the best intentions, a disagreement or dispute may occur when one party believes the other did not completely fulfill their obligations under the contract (ex.
 Insufficient or poor quality goods; late delivery, etc.).
 Ideally, businesses should consider including a commercial arbitration clause in every contract to ensure predictability in the event of a dispute and to avoid lengthy and costly litigation in the courts.

 Another scenario may involve a larger entity (such as a bank or credit institution) versus a smaller business.
 Typically, the larger organization is the party that drafts and includes a mandatory binding arbitration clause in the contract (usually with provisions favorable to themselves) and is more familiar with the arbitration process.
 For the smaller entity, a commercial litigator will likely be necessary to level the playing field with a well-prepared adversary.

-How much does a commercial litigator charge?
+How much does a commercial arbitration litigator charge?

 It is always prudent to have an attorney well-versed in the law on commercial contracts as well as commercial arbitration and litigation review your company’s transactional structure before your business begins operations.
 Further, it is prudent to design and negotiate suitable arbitration provisions for each contractual business relationship to avoid any misunderstandings or costly litigation in the future.
 As one of Vietnam’s most experienced and competent commercial litigators, Le & Tran clients are often surprised at the both the level of service and the up-front costs and expenses that may be expected.
 We work collaboratively with our clients to establish a realistic package that is reasonable and attainable, with the goal of placing your business on a solid legal footing.
 As such, Le & Tran has established itself as the unsurpassed and premier international commercial arbitration law firm in Vietnam and internationally.

-How to find a commercial litigator?
+How to find a good commercial litigator with arbitration expertise?

 Because an arbitral award is final without the opportunity of appeal (which is distinct from a judgment of a court which can be appealed to a higher level), diligence and attention to every single detail and procedure is essential.
 Understanding that every step taken is critical, the arbitral services provided by Le & Tran commercial litigators are always given the highest priority and undertaken by our knowledgeable, creative, and diligent team which ensures the protection of the best interests of the client.